yale-cpsc-419-templates/pset-3-template/README.md

 ### Invalid search parameters

-If the user requests a page at a URL such as `http://yourserver:80/search?foo=bar`&mdash;in which the parameters to a search request are not one of `l`, `a`, `c`, or `d`&mdash;your application must treat those parameters as not existing.
+If the user requests a page at a URL such as `http://yourserver:80/search?foo=bar`&mdash;in which some parameters to a search request are not one of `l`, `a`, `c`, or `d`&mdash;your application must treat those parameters as not existing.
 For example, in response to a request to the URL `http://yourserver:80/search?foo=bar&a=gogh`, your server must produce a webpage containing results of a search for objects with agent name containing `gogh`.

 ### Invalid `obj_id`